Implementing Aruba Network Security v24.41 (IANS)

 - 2.3: Install Certificates on Future Subscribers

-- 2.4: Install a Certificate on an Aruba AP
+- 2.4: Install a Certificate on an AP

 on page 72 (2.5.11) Configure Virtual IP Settingsthe ISSUEif you get an error while trying to establish your VIP, saying your certificates are expired, your CPPM2 http cert might be expiredthe solutionfrom CPPM1 > Certificates > Certificate Store >select CPPM1, usage HTTPS Server Certificateexport the HTTPS using the secret key @ruba123!it will create a pkcs12 format filefrom CPPM1 > Certificates > Certificate Store > Import CertificateSelect "server certificate"Server = CPPM2Usage = HTTPS Server CertificateUpload Method = PKCS#12select the file you previously downloadedenter your passphrase, click Importrepeat lab 2 task 5 step 11, it should work now